rks101/eg/README.md

 [75 Digital Solutions ebook](https://75dsn.nic.in/)

+Obs: Lack of coordination among agencies, is leading to duplication or overlapping in solutions.

 ## S3WaaS
 [S3WaaS](https://s3waas.gov.in/) => Secure, Scalable & Sugamya (Accessible) Websites as a Service is a cloud-hosted service for government entities to generate Secure, Scalable & Sugamya (Accessible) websites that have unified interfaces.
 Check out District portals and portals of government agencies.